niklasnorin/red-thesis/report/1-introduction.md

 2. Is it possible to do this is such an unobtrusive way, so that the exact same program can be run both on the real hardware target and in the emulation environment?

-3. Is it possible to present outputs and stimulate inputs in such an environment in ways not even possible with real hardware?
+3. Is it possible to represent outputs and stimulate inputs in such an environment to the extent possible with real hardware?

 ## Limitation
 To be able to focus on the core innovative aspects of the work, this report sets some strong limitations on scope.